-They say that clothes make the man or woman, and this is especially important when you’re in a leadership role.
-If you want to be taken seriously then you need to dress professionally, and you need to feel good about the way you look.
+They say that clothes make the person, and this is especially important when you’re in a leadership role.
+If you want to be taken seriously, then you need to dress professionally, and you need to feel good about the way you look.

 Would you like to contribute a post?